Trump’s quest to overturn election runs into quiet resistance from local and state Republicans

 While one Georgia state legislator, Rep. Colton Moore, wrote a letter to Kemp earlier Friday calling on him to allow the legislature to assume “the burden” of deciding the election, few joined him.

-Some in the party wanted to quickly move on from the election and the claims of vote-rigging to turn their attention — and Trump’s — to a pair of critical runoff races that could determine control of the U.S. Senate.
+Some in the party wanted to quickly move on from the election and the claims of vote-rigging to turn their attention — and Trump’s — to two critical runoff races that could determine control of the U.S. Senate.
 Undermining faith in the electoral system could make it harder for incumbent Republican Sens.
 Kelly Loeffler and David Perdue to corral enough support in the Jan.
 5 races, said Brian Robinson, a GOP communications consultant in the state who was a longtime spokesman for Nathan Deal when the Republican was Georgia governor.

 “We need to move our focus to the Senate races.
 Georgians single-handedly get to determine who operates Washington for the next two years,” he said.
 “Senators Loeffler and Perdue need their voters to have faith in the integrity of the election system, and they need President Trump to engage and rev up his turnout machine.”